How can I calculate the maximum IOPS and throughput for an Amazon EBS volume?

 I have an Amazon Elastic Block Store (Amazon EBS) volume, and I want to calculate the maximum available IOPS and throughput for my volume.

-Amazon EBS has a number of different volume types, and each of these volume types have different characteristics.
-An EBS volume can experience a high latency if it is hitting its IOPS or throughput limit.
-To troubleshoot issues on an EBS volume, you have to be able to calculate the maximum available IOPS and throughput limit for your EBS volume.
+Amazon EBS has a number of different volume types, and each type has different characteristics.
+An EBS volume can experience a high latency if it's hitting its IOPS or throughput limit.
+To troubleshoot issues on an EBS volume, you must be able to calculate the maximum available IOPS and throughput limit for your EBS volume.